Effective 6-15-2013 Document # 10361

 (8) Encourage physical activity recess periods; and

-(9) Institute a tracking and evaluation method to ensure that all students are engaging in developmentally appropriate daily physical activity.
+(9) Support a tracking and evaluation method to ensure that all students are engaging in developmentally appropriate daily physical activity.

 (b) The developmentally appropriate daily physical activity policy in Ed 310.04(a) shall be in addition to and shall not be a replacement for the physical education program requirement in Ed 306.

 |Provision of the Proposed Rule||State or Federal Statute or Federal Regulation Implemented|